 The most complete way to understand the emissions reduction of an EV is by comparing its lifecycle emissions to that of an internal combustion engine (ICE) vehicle, which is fueled by gas or diesel.
 Lifecycle emissions account for mining battery materials, manufacturing, operating the vehicle, fueling the vehicle, and disposal.

-Studies like this one by the International Energy Agency (IEA) and Argonne National Lab show that, in its lifetime, a mid-sized EV has at least 50% lower emissions than its ICE vehicle equivalent, far outweighing the higher emissions from producing the vehicle and its battery.
-This assumes it is charged with the average U.S. electricity mix and drives about 120,000 miles total over its lifetime.
+Lifecycle analysis from the International Energy Agency and Argonne National Lab shows that a mid-sized EV has at least 50% lower emissions over its lifetime than its ICE equivalent, far outweighing the higher emissions from producing the vehicle and battery.
+(This assumes it is charged with the average U.S. electricity mix and drives about 120,000 miles total over its lifetime.)

-For a commercial vehicle like an electric pickup truck, even though manufacturing emits more greenhouse gases than producing a comparable ICE truck, it will typically cross the emissions break-even point in only 1.6 to 1.9 years, after which the ICE truck will produce increasingly more greenhouse gas emissions.
+For a commercial vehicle like an electric pickup truck, even though manufacturing emits more greenhouse gases than producing a comparable ICE truck, it will typically cross the emissions break-even point in only 1.6 to 1.9 years, after which the ICE truck produces increasingly more emissions.
+The cost math runs in the same direction: electric vans become cheaper than diesel within the first couple of years of operation.

 What about greenhouse gas emissions from electricity generation?

 Most electricity today is produced through non-renewable sources, such as coal or natural gas.
 As a result, a common misconception is that charging an EV is no cleaner than an ICE vehicle’s exhaust.
 However, analysis from the U.S. Department of Energy shows that an electric Ford F-150 Lightning can emit 50% less carbon dioxide per mile compared to its gas truck equivalent when assuming the average U.S. electricity generation mix.
 In an area like Long Beach, CA, where wind and solar contribute relatively large amounts of energy to the grid, this number is even better at a 66% emissions reduction per mile.
-If you are curious to see comparisons for your area, use this tool from the Department of Energy
+To see comparisons for your own area, use the DOE Beyond Tailpipe Emissions Calculator.

 EVs also improve public health through cleaner air